 How can I prevent getting blisters when playing golf?

-If your blisters aren’t from a too-tight grip, you’re probably hitting a TON of balls at the driving range.
-Until you’ve developed calluses like Alex Noren, make sure you’re switching to a fresh glove every couple of buckets and airing your gloves out when you’re done with the session.
+If your blisters aren’t from a too-tight grip, you’re probably hitting a lot of golf balls at the driving range.
+Until you’ve developed calluses like Alex Noren, make sure you switch to a fresh glove every couple of buckets and air your gloves out when you’re done with the session.

 Can I use golf gloves if I have arthritis?